LADYGUNN NO. 18 COVER STORY: TEYANA TAYLOR ON LETTING THE WORLD IN

 Most of us post-millennials—the MTV reality TV generation— grew up with Teyana Taylor, or rather she grew up with us.
 We watched her go from a super sweet 16-year-old MTV star to a butterfly of a woman.
 Taylor was just a kid when she started accumulating credits towards stardom.
 At 16, she was listed as a choreographer for Beyonce’s “Ring the Alarm.”
 By 17 she was charting on Billboard, and by 20 she was a mainstay in the entertainment industry, starring in movies, putting out albums and getting co-signed by everyone from Kayne West to Pharrell Williams.
 Making it past the obscurity and fleeting relevance of child stardom into a strong working adult is not a task that comes easy to most.
 But Taylor’s artistry involved patience and the effort to evolve, outlasting even “Hollywood” standards of time.

-Taylor is currently in the epoch of her life, a time when the multi-hyphenate has started to revel in all of her creative outlets.
+Taylor is currently in the epoch of her life, when the multi-hyphenate has started to revel in all of her creative outlets.
 She’s the superstar she was always slated to be as a musician, a writer, a director, a dancer, and a producer.
 (Not to mention part of a celebrity marriage to her NBA player husband, Iman Shumpert.)

 Nostalgia holds an inspirational place in the artist’s heart.
-In her personal work, most notably when directing under the moniker “Teyana Spike Lee Taylor,” you see references in her productions spanning across the decades.
-She alludes to simpler moments in time when you could feast in love and lostness with less distraction.
+In her work, most notably when directing under the moniker “Teyana Spike Lee Taylor,” you see references in her productions spanning across the decades.
+She alludes to simpler moments when you could feast in love and lostness with less distraction.
 For Taylor, everything about the 70s is an inspiration.

 “The clothes, the music, the hair.
 The features.
 Like, everything was [about] what people stood for, you know, and I think what people stand for is definitely coming back.
 Like the soul, the love, the melanin, the passion… It was real.
 It was a time where your strong features and everything that you come with was appreciated